 I have seen published test results for the holding ability of different anchors but the results seem rather inconclusive.
 Holding ability probably depends more on the type of sea bed than the type of anchor and this makes comparison difficult.
 Certain sea beds such as shingle provide very poor holding for any type of anchor and if you need to anchor securely you simply have to avoid anchoring on this type of seabed altogether.
 We have used various anchors with the HSC club boats and I think that only the Danforth type has let us down, having on one occasion allowed both our boats to go adrift.
 The local sailing school retrieved them for us.
 I cannot be sure that this was the fault of the anchor itself but it does look to me as though the Danforth anchor could be prone to getting jammed up with debris from the sea bed.
 Suppose that the anchor drags a bit before it bites home then something like an old boot or a clump of sea weed lying on the seabed gets stuck between the shank and the flukes.
 Then if the tide turns and the anchor topples over the other way up the flukes will be locked pointing upwards and unable to dig in.
 This is only a theory but it makes me a bit wary of Danforth anchors even although they are a convenient flat shape to stow and have large flukes for maximum grip in soft mud.
 I have a CQR anchor and have found this to be reliable to date.
 The Bruce anchor is another type which has good reports from users.
 Both the Bruce and the CQR anchors are rather awkward shapes to stow.
 The traditional fisherman anchor folds up and is then a good shape for stowage but it does take a few seconds to unfold it if you need it in a big hurry.
 Incidentally Roger Barnes of the DCA has provided a tip to speed up the deployment of a fisherman anchor.
 This is to lock the stock in place not with a metal wedge and lashing as usually provided with the anchor but with a hairpin shaped stainless steel spring clip which you can buy from a good chandlers.

 The recommended material for an anchor rope is nylon since it is has high strength for a given diameter and is slightly stretchy so it can absorb shock loads.
 Anchor ropes for dinghies tend to be oversized in terms of ultimate strength and so for practical purposes polyester is probably almost as good as nylon and is available in a wider range of colours and plaiting styles.
 The floating ropes such as polypropylene are to be avoided for this purpose since an anchor rope floating on the surface could catch motor boat propellers.
 Plaited rope seems to tangle a bit less than the traditional laid (3 strand) rope and is usually more comfortable to handle.
-I use 10mm diameter rope to anchor my boat and if anything this is perhaps slightly larger than necessary (the breaking strength of 10mm nylon is around 2.2tonnes).
-You could probably get away with 8mm but I would not go any smaller since although a smaller rope may be quite strong enough in new condition it will not allow much margin to allow for wear by chafing.
+I used to use 10mm diameter rope to anchor our boat but have now changed to 8mm 'Anchorplait' nylon (available from Liros ropes and possibly other manufacturers) since we don't have a lot of space for stowing the rope.
+I would not go any smaller than 8mm since although a smaller rope may be quite strong enough in new condition it will not allow much margin to allow for wear by chafing.

 I find the easiest way to keep a long rope such as an anchor rope free of tangles is to dump it into an open topped container as the anchor is hauled in then just let it run out from the container when the anchor is next lowered.
 A suitable container is a plastic bucket, washing up bowl or small basket.
 A small hole at the bottom of the container will provide drainage and another hole will allow the free end of the rope to be lead out so that it can tied to some part of the boat.
 No attempt should be made to coil the rope in the container, the more untidy it looks the better it will run out when needed.
 Contrary to what most people would think, coiling ropes neatly is a sure way to get them in really bad tangles!
 100 feet length of rope on each of two anchors is sufficient for cruising in most areas.
 It is usually stated that the length of anchor rope should be five times the water depth.
 Hence in most areas 100 foot length will allow you to anchor at high tide and be sure of not grounding at low tide, as may be necessary if you are not sure that the bottom is safe for the boat to ground on.
 If you sail in areas such as the west coast of Scotland where the water is often deep even close to the shore it would do no harm to have even longer anchor ropes.